ciernyvlk/Challenges/Challenge5/metadata/writeup.md

 Cost: 20%

-You have to set RHOST to IP_address and targeturi to /cgi-bin/vuln
+You have to set RHOST to IP_address and targeturi to /cgi-bin/vuln and also set payload to linux/x64/shell/bind_tcp

 ## Complete solution